Khasa Kingdom

-The origins of the ruling family are disputed with some arguing that the kingdom was ruled by kings of Khasa tribe who bore the family name "Malla" (not to be confused with the later Malla dynasty of Kathmandu).
-However a growing body of evidence indicates that the ruling family were descended from the Tibetan House of Yatse and was gradually Indianised.
+The origins of the ruling family of the kingdom was ruled by kings of Khasa tribe who bore the family name "Malla" (not to be confused with the later Malla dynasty of Kathmandu).

-The Khasa Malla kings ruled western parts of Nepal during 11th–14th century.
 The 954 AD Khajuraho Inscription of Dhaṇga states that the Khasa Kingdom were equivalent to the Gaudas of Bengal and the Gurjara-Pratihara dynasty.

 History

 An ancient tribe named Khasa is mentioned in several ancient legendary Indian texts, including the Mahabharata.
 The Khasas are mentioned in several Indian inscriptions dated between 8th and 13th centuries CE.
 The Khasa Malla kingdom was feudatory and the principalities were independent in nature.
 Most of its territory was over the Karnali River basin.
-In the 12th century, King Nāgarāja conquered the principal Jumla Kingdom of the central Himalayas and overran lands up to Bheri River in the east, Satluj River in the west and Mayum pass of Tibet in the north.
-King Nāgarāja also referred as Jāveśvara (जावेश्वर), came from Khāripradeśa (present-day Ngari Province) and set up his capital at Semjā.
+King Nāgarāja referred as Jāveśvara (जावेश्वर), came from Khāripradeśa (present-day Ngari Province) and set up his capital at Semjā.
 The Khas dynasties were originated at 11th century or earlier period.
 There were two dynasties of Khas one at Guge and other at Jumla.

 The widely regarded most renowned King of Khasa Malla Kingdom was Prithvi Malla.
 Prithvi Malla had firmly established the Kingdom around 1413 A.D.
 The limits of the reign of King Pṛthvīmalla reached the greatest height of the Khas Empire which included Guge, Purang and Nepalese territories up to Dullu in the southwest and Kaskikot in the east.
 Giuseppe Tucci contends that The Tibetan chronicles show Pṛthvīmalla as the last king of this empire.
 This kingdom disintegrated after the death of Abhaya Malla and formed the Baise rajya confederacy.